OpenSourceEconomics/pybaum/README.rst

 About
 -----

-pybaum provides tools to work with pytrees which is a concept burrowed from `JAX
+pybaum provides tools to work with pytrees which is a concept borrowed from `JAX
 <https://jax.readthedocs.io/en/latest/>`_.

 What is a pytree?